danielwaterworth/plastic/README.md

 became values.
 This was much better.

-Around the same time, I noticed that, when I was writing Haskell, it became much easy to manage complexity by explicitly delineating layers using operational and I realized that the way to write good Haskell and good ruby were very similar.
+Around the same time, I noticed that, when I was writing Haskell, it became much easier to manage complexity by explicitly delineating layers using operational and I realized that the way to write good Haskell and good ruby were very similar.